MHS '68

 (Connie Shaffer and helpers put together that student

-old reunion booklets with names of spouses and children,
+some old reunion booklets with names of spouses and

-kept by Karen Broomall (who died in 2014): In the early
+that had been kept by Karen Broomall (who died in 2014):

-years after high school, Karen kept a scrapbook with news
+In the early years after high school, Karen filled a

 As years passed, when someone would send word that